Byofa/MINI-TRIPADVISOR/README.md

 I know I could added a edit button on reviews and place with the back-end obviously.
 Make that a user can write only one review and add in database place an input file for pictures.
+I would make more error message and css improvment.
+Disable case sensitive for login.
+Make average grade for places.
 Also, make a more obvious home button with the home.svg. ![home](home.svg)

 ## Description